Avoid Debt

 How To Improve

-Once you know what your income is, what your expenses are, and what your budget looks like, you can start to adjust your budget in order to decrease spending and increase saving.
+Once you know what your income is, what your expenses are, and what your budget looks like, you can start to adjust your budget in order to decrease spending and increase savings.
 Again, we're trying to eliminate debt, not consistently manage it.

 Your Spending, Your Savings, Your Future Booklet on CashCourse.org can be a great place to start!